heeki/plenoxels/README.md

 * `O_EC2`: The FQDN of the EC2 instance, output from the CloudFormation stack deployment.

 To deploy the infrastructure stack, run `make ec2`.

+The following are configuration parameters for deploying the EC2 infrastructure.

+* `P_API_STAGE`: The API stage name for the deployment.
+* `P_FN_MEMORY`: The amount of memory to allocate to the Lambda function.
+* `P_FN_TIMEOUT`: The timeout (in seconds) for the Lambda function.

+To deploy the api stack, run `make apigw`.